The Greater Deities of Farland

 Tithe and donations: 8 % to Church Players are encouraged to add suitable ceremonies and other details of their own.

-Vornoth (Vornok, Vornosh, He-who-walks-in-Darkness, The Walker, The Night Walker)
+Vornoth (Vornok, Vornosh, He-who-walks-in-Darkness, The Walker, The Dark Walker, The Night Walker)

 Power of Barathus, Carcus, and Malor; Evil

-The walker is a mysterious god worshipped in different forms by many of the evil races.
+The Walker is a mysterious god worshipped in different forms by many of the evil races.
 His form is represented as different by every race, but it is always horrible.
 This worship was expressly forbidden before the Dark Times, although it was practiced in secret.
 Now it is the Occupied Kingdoms' legal human religion, and the only one that is not hunted out (with the sometimes exception of Bel).
 Clerics of The Walker often practice blood sacrifices of all races.
-It is said that the walker exacts some price from all of his clerics, but this is not proven.
-Nonetheless, the percentage of deformed clerics of The Night Walker is unusually high.
+It is said that The Walker exacts some price from all of his clerics, but this is not proven.
+Nonetheless, the percentage of deformed clerics of The Walker is unusually high.

 Vornoth commands his followers thus: